Al Ain, the UAE

 When we asked people about industries and career opportunities in Al Ain, they reponded:

 "It seems to get a job here (that pays anywhere near a decent wage) you must have a degree (minimum) qualification.
 Usually you will apply for a job from outside the country and come in under the sponsorship of an employer.
 If your spouse or partner wants to find work it is available, but you won't have the selection of jobs that you will have in the West.And there is no job advertising so word of mouth is how you will find one.
-You really have to talk to a lot of people," wrote a member in Al Ain.
+You really have to talk to a lot of people," wrote one member in Al Ain.

 "Foreigners often have jobs in Al Ain such as teaching, engineering, hospitality, healthcare, finance, and IT.
 They may also work in retail, construction, and other service industries.
-Additionally, many foreigners find employment in the oil and gas industry," commented one expat who made the move to Al Ain.
+Additionally, many foreigners find employment in the oil and gas industry," remarked one expat who made the move to Al Ain.

 What is life like in Al Ain?